YazminServin/hello-word/README.md

 # hello-word
 this is an example

-I'am learning to use GitHub to start programming in the platform of investo...
+I'am learning to use GitHub to start programming :computer: in the platform of investo :raised_hands: